alaffin12/stackedit/Caught by Stradh.md

 > "I can see you walk a path.
 Let me light a lamp for you, to help you with the way forward."
 > "Let us see where you begin, where you are now."
 She deals two cards.
 "The eight of swords upon the magician, reversed.
 You are trapped on a path not of your own design.
 A trickster - a powerful one - laid the path for you.
 But something is wrong.
 The trickster is not where he ought to be.
 Curious."
-> "The next step..." she deals another card "...
+> "The next step..." she deals another card "...the Sun."
+She chuckles "That card is never drawn in this land.
+So your path leads you away.
+Elsewhere.
+That is good."
+> "After that..." she deals another card "...

 One of Life